buomsoo-kim/Easy-deep-learning-with-Keras/README.md

 # Easy-deep-learning-with-Keras

+## Updates

+### Nov 14, 2020: The source code is updated and can be run TF2.0 & Google Colaboratory.
+Please check out the Jupyter Notebook (.ipynb) files!
+Thank you very much for your patience and support!

 If you are unfamiliar with data preprocessing, first review **NumPy & Pandas** sections of [Python for data analysis](https://github.com/buomsoo-kim/Python-for-data-analysis) materials.

 Materials in this repository are for educational purposes.